brab0/cli-builder-api/README.md

 },
 ...
 ```
-To run: `npm run version`, `npm run help`, `npm run print` etc etc etc!
+To run: `npm run version`, `npm run help`, `npm run print`...you get it, right?!

-To run the first one (global install), you can always publish you package `npm publish` and then install it globally `npm install print -g` or even, inside the project's folder, run `npm install . -g`.
-After to symlink, execute like `print hello`, for example.
+To try on the first way (global install), you can always publish you package `npm publish` and then install it globally `npm install print -g` or even, inside the project's folder, run `npm install . -g`.
+After to symlink it, execute like `print hello`, for example.

 ## License
 ```